Mechanised-Mango-Box/open-insights/README.md

 deleted.
 That is the right default for something on your own machine, and it is what every gating setting in `config.py` is switched off to preserve.

+## Build and deploy your own

-#### A portable build
+### A portable executable

-`server/scripts/build_portable.py` packages all of the above into one executable that needs no Python, no pip and no network:
+One file, no Python, no pip, no network - the transcription weights are inside it:

 ```sh
 cd ./server
 python scripts/build_portable.py
 ```

+Leaves `dist/open-insights-server-<platform>-x86_64`, around 430MB.
+Run it
-That leaves `dist/open-insights-server-<platform>-x86_64`.
-Copy it anywhere and run it - it keeps its database and uploaded videos in a `data` directory beside itself, so moving the executable moves the library with it, and deleting the folder removes both.
+anywhere: it keeps its database and uploads in a `data` directory beside itself, and prints how to point a client at it.
+Set `SHOW_INSTRUCTIONS=0` to silence that.

-It starts by telling you how to connect a client to it, and serves the same instructions at `http://localhost:5000`.
-Set `SHOW_INSTRUCTIONS=0` to get the old redirect to `/status` instead; the Docker image already does, since a public server's front page should not be advice about pointing clients at it.

-Three things worth knowing:

-- **Build it on the platform you want to run it on.** PyInstaller cannot cross-compile, so the Windows executable has to be built on Windows.
-Build the Linux one on the oldest distribution you intend to support - it will not run on anything older than the machine that produced it.
+- **Build it on the platform you will run it on.** PyInstaller cannot cross-compile, and a Linux build will not run on an older distribution than the machine that made it.
-- **It is around 430MB and unpacks itself on every launch.** That is the cost of a single file: the transcription weights, OpenCV, and CTranslate2's libraries are all inside it, and the bootloader extracts them to a temporary directory each time it starts.
-- **It listens on `127.0.0.1` only**, unlike `py main.py`, which binds every interface.
-Set `SERVER_HOST=0.0.0.0` if you want to reach it from another machine - and read the section below first, because nothing else about it is configured for that.

-#### Running one publicly
+- **It binds `127.0.0.1` only**, unlike `py main.py`. `SERVER_HOST=0.0.0.0` opens
+  it up - read the next section before you do.
+- **It unpacks itself on every launch**, so startup costs a few seconds.

+### A public server

-Everything needed to put it on the internet is off by default and turned on through the environment. `docker-compose.yml` sets the lot:
+Everything needed to put it on the internet is off by default and turned on through the environment. `docker-compose.yml` sets the lot, and brings up Caddy alongside it to get and renew a TLS certificate:

 ```sh
 cp .env.example .env      # fill in the keys, hostname and origin
 docker compose up -d --build
 ```

-That brings up the API server plus Caddy, which gets and renews a TLS certificate on its own - so `SITE_ADDRESS` must be a real hostname (a free DuckDNS subdomain pointed at the box) rather than a bare IP, which cannot have one.
+`SITE_ADDRESS` must be a real hostname (a free DuckDNS subdomain pointed at the box) rather than a bare IP, which cannot have a certificate.

 Two keys, sent as `X-API-Key`: